transformerlab/transformerlab-docs/docs/tutorial/3-models.md

 Once you have downloaded one or more models from the **Model Store** they appear in the **"Local Models"** tab.
 You can now use these as foundation models for experiments.

-To do so, select the current experiement and click on **Foundation**.
+To do so, select the current experiment and click on **Foundation**.
 If no model has been assigned to the current experiment, you will see a list of local foundation models you can assign to the current experiment.

 <img src={require('./img/select-model.png').default} alt="Select a Model" width="700" />